 Why does the cat become overweight?

-The most obvious cause of obesity in cats is too much feed and too little exercise.
-Many cats are indoor cats with limited opportunities for movement, while other cats are inactive for other reasons.
+The most obvious cause of obesity in cats is too much feed and too little activity.
+Many cats spend a lot of time indoors, and thus with limited opportunities for movement, while other cats are inactive for other reasons.

 Hormonal changes in connection with neutering can affect both the metabolism and the cat’s activity level.
-Therefore, it is often more demanding to avoid excess weight after castration or sterilization.
+Therefore, it is often more demanding to avoid excess weight after neutering.

 With age, cats also often become less active and changes occur in their metabolism.
-Thus, the problem of overweight increases as the cat ages.
+Thus, the problem of overweight increases as the cat is getting older.

 How to avoid obesity